Understanding the Specific Line Items on Your Texas Electricity Bill Is the First Step Toward Managing Your Monthly Energy Costs

 - Online: Visit the official Oncor Online Outage Map to report an issue, track neighborhood outages, or check the estimated restoration time for your specific address.

-Comparing Oncor To Other Texas TDUs
+Comparing Oncor to Other Texas TDUs

 If you are moving across the state, you might notice an immediate difference in your utility costs.
 Texas is divided into several regional TDU service areas.
 While Oncor is the largest, it is just one piece of the statewide grid.
-Comparing the current utility delivery rates provides helpful regional context, though it is important to remember that you cannot choose your TDU — it is determined strictly by your zip code.
+Here is how the Oncor delivery rate per kWh stacks up against the other major Texas transmission and distribution utilities as of mid-2026:

 | TDU Provider | Primary Service Area | Fixed Base Charge | Variable Rate (per kWh) |